SciML/Catalyst.jl/README.md

 [Symbolics.jl](https://github.com/JuliaSymbolics/Symbolics.jl), Catalyst enables
 large-scale simulations through auto-vectorization and parallelism.
-Symbolic `ReactionSystem`s can be used to generate ModelingToolkit-based models, allowing the easy simulation and parameter estimation of mass action ODE models, Chemical Langevin SDE models, stochastic chemical kinetics jump process models, and more.
+Symbolic `ReactionSystem`s can be used to generate ModelingToolkit-based models, allowing the easy simulation and parameter estimation of mass action ODE models, chemical Langevin SDE models, stochastic chemical kinetics jump process models, and more.
 Generated models can be used with solvers throughout the broader [SciML](https://sciml.ai) ecosystem, including higher-level SciML packages (e.g.